 Ogunquit Beach is very popular for families.
 Easily accessible by trolley or beach parking lot, it is considered one of the prettiest stretches of peninsula beach in the country.
 It's location at the head of the Ogunquit River offers gentle waves and flat sand, especially at low tide when it is ideal for building sand castles or playing Frisbee.
 A quieter stretch known as Footbridge Beach is accessible by foot further along the coast.
 Ogunquit Beach is situated with easy access to the Marginal Way walking path and Perkins Cove - a quaint and charming old fishing village with shops, restaurants and boat tours.

 Popham Beach State Park is located at the mouth of the Kennebec River in Maine's Mid-Coast region.
 This 3-mile long sand beach encompasses 529 acres of land.
 At low tides, kids can splash and play in tidal pools or take a walk on the sandbars.
 The grounds have picnic areas with grills.
-Many walking trails make Pophan an ideal location for hiking and wildlife watching.
+Many walking trails make Popham an ideal location for hiking and wildlife watching.
 Popham Beach is truly one of Maine's most beautiful and unspoiled beaches.

 York Beaches offer lots of sun, surf, and family fun on the sand!
 Long Sand Beach is 2 miles of sand located right along scenic Rt.
 1. It offers great views of Cape Neddick "Nubble" Lighthouse, the most photographed lighthouse in the country, on its own island just a few hundred feet off shore.
 For a more lively beach experience, head to nearby Short Sand Beach, with easy access to York shopping, entertainment, restaurants, and its famous saltwater taffy at the Golden Rod.

 Sand Beach is located in Acadia National Park on Mt.
 Desert Island and is by far one of the most scenic beaches in Maine.
 Although it is small in length - only 300 yards long - it's surrounding beauty and ideal southern exposure offer stunning views out to sea.
-The unique sand is made from crushed shells.
+The unique sand is made from crushed shells with pink tints.
 But don't be fooled by the beauty of the ocean, even in prime summer months the water temperature at Sand Beach can be a chilly (but refreshing) 50-55 degrees.

 Wells Beaches are great for a sunny Maine getaway, with so many hotels, inns and house rentals in the area.
 Wells Beach is a long and wide stretch of sand ideal for playing, walking or surfing when the waves are right.
 Crescent Beach is located on the same stretch of sand.
 The tide pools formed at low tide are perfect for finding starfish and crabs.
 If you're lucky, you might spot seal offshore at Bucklin Rock so don't forget the binoculars and camera!
 Drake's Island is a less crowded beach further up the Wells coastline that has great waves for body surfing and swimming.